CSCfi/csc-env-eff/slides/05_batch_jobs.md

 - Note that the billing is based on the actual time a job has used, not the reserved maximum time
 - see the [Billing unit (BU) and price calculator at research.csc.fi](https://research.csc.fi/billing-and-monitoring#buc)
 - the billing is done per project

+# Different type of HPC jobs (continued)
 - via the [My Projects page in MyCSC](https://my.csc.fi/welcome) you can monitor the BU consumption and apply for more billing units
-- "csc-projects" is a command line tool for showing the the BU consumption per project
+- "csc-projects" is a command line tool for showing the BU consumption per project

 # Mapping your needs and the performance